Chuo-ku Tourism Association Official Blog

 >>About this blog

-Ginza Capital Moeki_201902_R.jpgThe number of tourists visiting Japan from overseas continues to increase.
-In response to the so-called increase in inbound demand, new hotels have been established here and there in Tokyo.
+Ginza Capital Moeki _ 201902_R.jpgThe number of tourists visiting Japan from overseas continues to increase.
+In response to the so-called increase in inbound demand, new hotels are continuing in Tokyo.

-Chuo-ku has many attractions, and it is also an attractive area as a gourmet town, so of course, the demand for accommodation is increasing.
+Chuo-ku has many attractions to see, and it is an attractive area as a gourmet town, so of course, demand for accommodation is increasing.

-Existing hotels cannot respond, so new hotels are being opened in the ward.
+Since existing hotels cannot respond, new hotels are openings in the ward.

 There are also large rooms where you can stay in groups and hotels with connecting rooms.
-There is also an aim to respond to a variety of accommodation demands.
+There is also an aim to meet diverse accommodation needs.

 However, these hotels seem to be quite buried.
-It's a convenient location for businessmen visiting on business trips, so you can nodd.
+It is a convenient location for businessmen visiting on business trips, so you can nod.

-I'm worried about what will happen to the hotel situation in Chuo-ku in preparation for the Tokyo Olympics.
+I'm wondering what will happen to the hotel situation in Chuo-ku ahead of the Tokyo Olympics.

 1